mscavnicky/copula-matlab/readme.txt

 - refactor dprint
 - find out more about copulapdf behaviour in marginals
 - make a test wheter the likelihood is computed correctly
+- make sure bounds of frank copula are respected in 2D